Do Go On - 532 - Dashcon Failure

 the fact, the chief told me that the healing properties of the birch pitch ingested by

 porcupine were concentrated in the animal's turds, making it a perfect medicine.
+Now, I'm not

-Now, I'm not sure why he didn't just ingest the pitch directly as they make syrup
+sure why he didn't just ingest the pitch directly as they make syrup out of the stuff,

-out of the stuff, so it's got to taste a heck of a lot better than dung.
+so it's got to taste a heck of a lot better than dung.
+Porkupine shit, it's a hell of a drug,

+disclosure.
+So that's important.
+There you go.
 Do you think there's a fact in there?

-Yeah, that Pokemon shit can be medicinal.
+shit can be medicinal.

 Can be medicinal.

-And we are doctor, so we can say.
+And we are doctor so we can say.

 Yeah, I agree with that.

-And also, like, knocking, saying that it would taste better than Pokemon shit, unless you've eaten it.
+And also, like, not saying that it would taste better than Pokemon shit,

 Yeah, how do you know?